'

 The moisture content of wood has the biggest effect on the amount of heat that your firewood will produce.
 When trees are felled, they typically have a water content of 50% or more.
 If you burn wet logs, much of the energy locked up within the firewood will be used to dry the wood and produce steam, rather than heating your room.

 Typically you will need to burn 3 logs with a moisture content of 50% to get the same heat output as burning 1 log with a moisture content of 20%.
+Here at the Log Shop we will only ever sell Logs below 20% moisture!

 Timber Species and Density